 The movie industry globally loses between $40 and $97.1 billion in revenue due to piracy.

 What are the effects of piracy?

 Piracy can affect the global economy and the real market value of any individual product.
 It can be considered a criminal or federal offense and be sanctioned.
 And, perhaps worst of all, pirated content is frequently used to spread malware.
 Pirated software can result in the corruption or loss of data.
 Further personal dangers include identity theft, personal liability for criminal activity, and financial loss due to lawsuits or fraud.

 How much music is pirated each year?

-Piracy statistics for 2019 show that over 1.2 billion songs have been downloaded illegally so far this year.
+The latest piracy statistics show that over 1.2 billion songs get illegally downloaded each year.

 Can you go to jail for downloading music?

 Yes, the distribution of copyrighted materials is punishable by law.
-Penalties include fines of up to $150,000 per file or up to five years in jail, according to piracy statistics.
+Penalties include fines of up to $150,000 per file or up to five years in jail.